 Should we measure ApoB in all people?

-Low ApoB levels are usually associated with a low probability of cardiovascular disease.
-So it can definitely make sense to determine your level and base your therapy accordingly.
+Low ApoB levels are usually associated with a low risk of cardiovascular disease.
+It can therefore make sense to determine your level and tailor your therapy accordingly.

 In addition to apoB, there is another risk factor that indicates a high risk of arteriosclerosis.
 We are talking about Lp(a).